-From the architect.
-Witness of the municipality’s undertaking for its districts, the House of Chutes-Lavie is the new equipment for sport and community of the 4th arrondissement of Marseille.
+Text description provided by the architects.
+Witness of the municipality's undertaking for its districts, the House of Chutes-Lavie is the new equipment for sport and community of the 4th arrondissement of Marseille.
 The ambition of a social equipment near a sensitive area is wide and ambivalent: if the constraints are those of sustainability, easy upkeep, invulnerability of the equipment against the willful or unintended damages, needs, meanwhile, concern more deeper and more sensitive feelings: those of the consideration, thoughtfulness and respect.
 In the midst of the organization of the sporting, educational and family life, the neighborhood house therefore has a strong part to play.
-It’s in this dichotomy that the project draws its essence: the thickness and strength of materials, such as concrete and steel, linked by the contemporary, sensitive, almost delicate vocabulary like a precious jewel.
+It's in this dichotomy that the project draws its essence: the thickness and strength of materials, such as concrete and steel, linked by the contemporary, sensitive, almost delicate vocabulary like a precious jewel.

 These initiatives shine over the entire city and participate in the "living together".
 Urban and humans, these two vectors of the city, join and participate in the development of a neighborhood and a city in the making.
 At Marseille-Provence, European Capital of Culture in 2013 and a candidate for the European Capital of Sport in 2017, the second city of France is definitely looking to the future.

 Located in a neighborhood with common architecture and known for its crime, the new construction get along on a large plot with a multipurpose building, a kindergarten and existing outdoor sports ground.
 The project is on two floors, with 8 offices for local associations and 2 sports hall with changing rooms and storage.
 The grounds were redesigned to provide parking, a wide playground for children and an available way from the street for disabled person.
 Pedagogical gardens (non-project) have been developed for the kindergarten to participate in the greening of the land.